mehulagg/gitlab/doc/user/application_security/dast/browserker.md

 - Limit the number of actions executed by the browser with the [variable](#available-variables) `DAST_BROWSERKER_MAX_ACTIONS`.
 The default is `10,000`.
 - Limit the page depth that Browserker will check coverage on with the [variable](#available-variables) `DAST_BROWSERKER_MAX_DEPTH`.
 Browserker uses a breadth-first search strategy, so pages with smaller depth are crawled first.
 The default is `10`.
 - Vertically scaling the runner and using a higher number of browsers with [variable](#available-variables) `DAST_BROWSERKER_NUMBER_OF_BROWSERS`.
 The default is `3`.

-## AJAX Crawler

-The AJAX Crawler is not supported by Browserker.

-## API Scanning

-API scanning is not supported by Browserker.